The Summit Daily News wins ‘Best in Show’ at Colorado Press Association awards

 - Best environmental story: Jack Queen for "The cloud farmers"

-- Best News story: Jack Queen for "Too close to home"
+- Best news story: Jack Queen for "Close to home"

 - Best agriculture story: Kevin Fixler and Hugh Carey for "Farm-to-table movement expands despite challenges"